Pregnancy and Childbirth

 Dealing with Pain During Childbirth

 Pain is a part of the labor process.
 It occurs because of the things your body must do to give birth to a baby.
-Your cervix softens and opens.
-Your uterus contracts to push the baby out.
-Your birth canal and vagina stretch to allow the baby to exit.
+First, your cervix softens and opens.
+Then, your uterus contracts to push the baby out.
+Finally, your birth canal and vagina stretch to allow the baby to exit.
 Everybody can handle a certain level of pain.
 But everybody reacts to pain in different ways.
 This means your labor process will differ from someone else’s.

 Path to improved health